signavio/tools-orb/.github/pull_request_template.md

 - [ ] All new jobs, commands, executors, parameters have descriptions.
 - [ ] If adding a tool, bat tests have been added
 - [ ] If adding a tool, integration tests have been added
+- [ ] PR title and Squash Merge Commit Header has to be prefixed with [semver:minor] or [semver:patch]